 Deep Clean Your Barn

 Steel buildings require annual cleaning, and there’s no better time than right before winter.
 This is especially true if you have animals living in the building.
-Our pole barn builders suggest removing the bedding and putting down a new layer.
+Our pole barn builders in Montana suggest removing the bedding and putting down a new layer.
 We also recommend dusting as many areas as you can in your barn for higher quality air.

 Assess the Structure